kmamykin/aws-mqtt/README.md

 [![NPM](https://nodei.co/npm/aws-mqtt.png?global=true)](https://nodei.co/npm/aws-mqtt/)

 This module implements a client to connect to AWS IoT MQTT broker using WebSockets.
-It can be used to create serverless realtime pub/sub applications that elastically scale with demand.
+It can be used to create serverless realtime applications that elastically scale with demand.
-AWS MQTT Client can used in a browser as well as in a node.js environment.
+AWS MQTT Client can used in browser as well as in node.js environment.

 Up until now an implementation of a realtime in-browser application required the use of either an external service (such as [Pusher](https://pusher.com/), [PubNub](https://www.pubnub.com/) and such) or roll your own servers (e.g. using socket.io) that maintain connections with connected browsers and need scaling to respond to the changes in traffic.
-Using AWS IoT MQTT broker as the realtime backend provides a low cost, automatically scaled service for your application.
+Using AWS IoT MQTT broker as the realtime backend provides a low cost automatically scaled service for your application.

-Internally the module signs the Web Socket url to connect to with AWS credentials, and re-signs it every time the client went offline and reconnecting.

 ### Disclaimer